-Immigrants Held in Detention Centers For a number of years, our sisters have been working with First Friends of NJ & NY drawing attention to the plight of immigrant detainees in the Elizabeth Detention Center and three county jails in northern New Jersey.
-The Franciscan Sisters of Peace have a strong relationship with First Friends, since the mission ![]() The Franciscan Sisters and Associates provide support to First Friends through:
+For a number of years, our sisters have been working with First Friends of NJ & NY drawing attention to the plight of immigrant detainees in the Elizabeth Detention Center and three county jails in northern New Jersey.
+The Franciscan Sisters of Peace have a strong relationship with First Friends, since the mission of First Friends closely coincides with the congregation’s focus on immigration issues.

-Our congregation has voted unanimously in favor of a Corporate Stance against human Trafficking, which reads in part: “We, the Franciscan Sisters of Peace stand in opposition to all forms of human trafficking.
+which reads in part: “We, the Franciscan Sisters of Peace stand in opposition to all forms of human trafficking.
 We pledge ourselves to:

 |